crapp/ealogger/README.md

 #Simple Logger#

-This library provides a very simpleLogging funtionality for c++ applications.
+This library provides a very simple logging funtionality for c++ applications.
-You can use to log to stdout and to a logfile.
+You can use it to log to stdout and to a logfile.
 The library registers a signal handler for SIGUSR1 and is compatible with logrotate.